Meena Harris: Political advising

 During Kamala Harris's successful 2016 campaign for the U.S. Senate, Harris served as a senior advisor on policy and communications.
 From 2016 to 2017, Harris served as a commissioner on the San Francisco Commission on the Status of Women.

 Other

-Previously, Harris also served as Head of Strategy & Leadership at Uber where her stepfather Tony West is Chief Legal Officer, and worked for international law firm Covington & Burling, Slack Technologies, and Facebook.
+Previously, Harris also served as Head of Strategy & Leadership at Uber where her stepfather Tony West is chief legal officer, and worked for international law firm Covington & Burling, software company Slack Technologies, and Facebook.

 Personal life

-Harris is married to Nikolas Ajagu.
-The couple has two daughters, Amara and Leela.
+Harris married Nikolas Ajagu in 2014.
+He is the Global Head of Partnerships for Facebook’s Advertising Technology division.
+The couple has two daughters.